 Your Life Matters - R.E.
 Martinez

-Let me share a story with you… I grew up in a mixed family home.
-By mixed I mean we had parents from different ethnic backgrounds, my awesome father is Caucasian, and my amazing mother was from Mexican descent.
+Let me share a story with you… I grew up in a mixed-family home.
+By mixed I mean we had parents from different ethnic backgrounds, my awesome father is Caucasian, and my amazing mother was of Mexican descent.
 Consequently, all of the Cooper siblings (Yep, I was a Cooper growing up), grew up with different colors to our skin – my sister being the “Casper” of the family (I love you, Angela, lol).
 Growing up, we all knew that no matter the color of our skin or the ratio of Mexican to Caucasian in our DNA, we were all Coopers – we were all family.
 In fact, no matter how dysfunctional our family was (and it was), nothing could ever change how much my family meant to me – or how much it meant to us altogether.
 (Interesting fact: Growing up my name was Robert Eloy Cooper.)

 Feelings of inferiority are something very real in the realm of racial prejudice.
 It is only the gospel that can ultimately tackle this complex head-on.

 Back to the story.
 Thankfully, at that point, there was someone that helped change my general perspective.
 His name was Guss.
-He was an authority in the town of Minco, and through another close friend of mine in that town, I was invited over to his home one day.
+He was an authority in the town, and through another close friend of mine in that town, I was invited over to his home one day.
 Guss was awesome!
 I remember him just spending time with us, with me personally.
 He was kind, respectful, a teacher of young people, always wearing a smile, and he was a police officer, which was a shock to me!
 Not that police officers were suspect at that time in my mind.
 But here was an authority figure, and he lived in a town that in some ways (not everyone), had a bias toward people with darker skin colors, and yet he was different!
 I remember sitting at the local filling station and drinking soda-pops with him and others.
 I felt comfortable around him, and often life’s worries disappeared when we were with Guss!
 Looking back now Guss taught me something so life-changing.
 He taught me that my life matters through the way he infused time, energy, love, and care both on and off the clock.
 I miss Guss and I wish I could hug him today.
 I would not even know where to begin.

-One more quick story – Fast forward to my High School days… I eventually moved back with my mom in San Antonio.
+One more quick story – Fast forward to my High School days… I eventually moved back with my mom to San Antonio.
 We soon packed our belongings and moved to Upstate, New York.
 Looking back now, I can see a major cultural shift that was about to take place, I mean we moved from Texas to New York!
 We moved to a small town (that I will leave unnamed) in upstate, NY where it was quickly apparent that I was once again in the minority.
 I did not think anything of it, at first… Soon after joining the high school baseball team, I had a run-in with a fairly large, popular, and talented young man.
 It became rapidly apparent that he did not care for me at all.
 In fact, I quickly was on the receiving end of the nastiest of looks, the ugliest of comments, and once again – the resurfacing of various racial slurs.
-Apparently he thought that I was an American Indian – calling me “Chief” and other associated terms.
+Apparently, he thought that I was an American Indian – calling me “Chief” and other associated terms.
 Listen, I have been mistaken for Chinese, Korean, and many other ethnicities – to which I have no issue – I guess it comes with the territory.
 Shrug.
 The issue grew over time.
 Through away-game trips to other schools, I would intentionally avoid him, finding myself sitting in the back of the bus, or off to the side somewhere hidden as past “feelings” of inferiority resurfaced all over again.
 Often, even walking the halls of the school and the immediate community I could just feel the very real tension in the air coming from people around me, simply because I was Mexican.
 There is absolutely no way to describe the feeling of inferiority to someone, it just plain sucks!

 There is absolutely no way to describe the feeling of inferiority to someone, it just plain sucks!